 In 2015, with no money and no hope, Jasmine knew she had to make a change.
 She took control of her life and began a new chapter with her children at Warren Village.

 Upon arrival, Jasmine’s confidence was at an all-time low.
 She felt that she had already failed.
 But, with the help of her Family Advocate, Jasmine gradually came out of her shell.
 “Once I saw that people cared about my progress, I felt like I could care about it for myself.”

 While at Warren Village, Jasmine enrolled in the organization’s College to Career program, starting her incredible journey to success.
 This journey includes earning a 3.185 GPA and a KEYS scholarship from the Community College of Denver; participating in the college’s work-study program; becoming a member of TRIO, the college’s student support services group; and becoming a member of the Political Science Club.
-In 2019 she will graduate with an Associate’s Degree in Pre-Social Work and will then continue her education at Metropolitan State University.
+In 2019, Jasmine graduate with an Associate’s Degree in Pre-Social Work will continue her education at Metropolitan State University.

 In addition to her academic pursuits, Jasmine actively participates on numerous boards and committees, volunteering her time to make our community a better place for everyone.

 “I feel like a new person – like I’ve taken responsibility for my life, and taken my power back.”